anthonymanzo/Vagrant-CentOS-Chef-Lamp/README.md

 #Installation
 After install `Vagrant`, `Vagrant Vsphere` and `Virtualbox`, clone or download this project.
-In current project folder simply run `vagrant up --provider=virtualbox` or `vagrant up --provider=vsphere`
+In current project folder simply run `vagrant up --provider=virtualbox` or `vagrant up --provider=vsphere` If using vsphere, make sure to set the vcenter user credentials in the VagrantFile to AD credentials that are privileged to create VMs.

 #Configuration
 Most of the configuration is done in the [VagrantFile] (VagrantFile) for setting up the VM in either Vsphere or VirtualBox.
 Chef recipes are modified with attributes that are set in the [VagrantFile] (VagrantFile) `chef.json` node.

 - Virtualbox
 - Vagrant